NaniiiGock/DataEngineeringApp/README.md

 The data is stored first in json files - each json file contains weather observations for a single county.
 The contents of said json files are aggregated.
 The reason being, a single county will have multiple weather stations - we want to take an average over these different stations so that we have a single average measurement for each day.

 # Data Governance

+The dbt-generated data governance files are located in /etl/my_dbt_project/target/
 ## Data Dictionary
+dbt-generated dictionary in catalog.json.
-The data dictionary is provided in a separate file **DICTIONARY.MD** and contains definitions of the tables in our data models, definitions for their respective field with explanations of the meanings behind the data.
+<br>A manually composed data dictionary is provided in a separate file **DICTIONARY.MD** and contains definitions of the tables in our data models, definitions for their respective field with explanations of the meanings behind the data.

 ## Data Lineage
-A simple Data Catalog `catalog.json` is generated using dbt's built in functionalities.
+dbt-generated data lineage in manifest.json